SoftDev4Research/open-source-software/README.md

 # Open Source Software group
-This group aims to work on a Open Source Policy for software develomoent in life sciences
+This group aims to work on a Open Source Policy for software development in life sciences

 ### Latest draft and snapshots
 We are taking snapshots to have a reference of previus versions and modifications